aidansmth/API-Relay/readme.md

 7. Once launched and the health status is listed as healthly, you can access your server using it's web address (should resemble `*.[aws-region].elasticbeanstalk.com/`).
 The easiest endpoint to test is `http://[your server's web address]/spins/get`.

 ## Configuring HTTPS and Routing
-This is recommended for advanced users only, but is likely needed if you're making  a program here requests to the API Relay are made client side, such as a station website.
+This is recommended for advanced users only, but may be required if you're making  a program where requests to the API Relay are made client side, such as a radio station website.

 1. Route a custom domain or subdomain through AWS Route 53.